emard/esp32ecp5/README.md

     ... will program local file to FPGA using
     ... ecp5.prog("filename.bit")

+It is possible to directly program a "*.bin" file
+(not gzipped) from "ftp>" prompt directly to FPGA or FLASH

+    ftp> put blink.bit fpga
+    ftp> put blink.bit flash

 To automate upload from linux shell, enable ftp auto-login in "~/.netrc":